hannesmann/thesis-project-2024/docs/intune.md

 ![Entra Admin Center - Certificates & secrets](intune_s5.png)

 Entra should now give you the option to copy the secret and client ID (this can only be done ONCE).
-These should be added to `secrets.toml` under `api.msgraph`.
+These should be added to `secrets.toml` under `api.intune`.
 The `authority` field also needs to be set manually depending on how your Intune instance is configured.
 For instances running on Azure, `login.microsoftonline.com` is the preferred domain and the tenant ID can be found in Identity > Overview.